-Dan cleared ash from Lio’s bowl with a paperclip and packed the last of the centipede-powder.
+Dan cleared ash from Lio’s bowl with a paperclip and packed in the last of the centipede-powder.
 “Take it now.
 I’ve heard it’s better with company.”

 When Faith brought the bong to her lips, she met Beatrice’s gaze and coyly kissed the glass buboes around the mouthpiece.
 “Can BeatBax light it for me?”

 Beatrice shook her head.
-“No. I can’t.
+“No, I can’t.
 I’m barely comfortable watching.”